Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 **(c) What is the general strategy of panic-mode recovery?
 What are its main advantages?**
 **Strategy:** On detecting an error, the parser discards input symbols until a **synchronizing token** (like `;` or `}`) is reached, then resumes parsing.

+Advantages:
+- Simple and effective.
+- Never enters an infinite loop.
+- Allows parsing to continue to find multiple errors in one run.